encode/django-rest-framework/docs/api-guide/renderers.md

 Note that views that have nested or list serializers for their input won't work well with the `AdminRenderer`, as the HTML forms are unable to properly support them.

-**Note**: In ModelSerializer to get proper links to detail page in `ListCreateAPIView` or `ListAPIView` you should implement `url` field in serializer which return correct link.
+**Note**: The `AdminRenderer` is only able to include links to detail pages when a properly configured `URL_FIELD_NAME` (`url` by default) attribute is present in the data.
+For `HyperlinkedModelSerializer` this will be the case, but for `ModelSerializer` or plain `Serializer` classes you'll need to make sure to include the field explicitly.
 For example here we use models `get_absolute_url` method:

     class AccountSerializer(serializers.ModelSerializer):
         url = serializers.CharField(source='get_absolute_url', read_only=True)